Anderson (footballer, born March 1983)

-Anderson Ricardo dos Santos (born 22 March 1983 in Marilia), known as just Anderson, is a Brazilian football striker.
+Anderson Ricardo dos Santos (born 22 March 1983), known as just Anderson, is a Brazilian former professional footballer who played as a forward.

 Career

-FC Seoul

-Player In Negotiation For the season 2011/2012 With Stade Tunisien, 5th In Tunisian League.

 In July 2009, Anderson signed a contract with FC Seoul.

-He made his K-League debut on 15 August 2009 in FC Seoul's 2-1 win at home to Gyeongnam FC.
+He made his K-League debut on 15 August 2009 in FC Seoul's 2–1 win at home to Gyeongnam FC.
 He scored his first goal for FC Seoul in a 2–0 win over Jeju United on 4 October 2009, and he scored his two consecutive matches goal in a match against Pohang Steelers on 7 October 2009.
-Anderson scored goal in three consecutive matches in a 2-2 home draw against Busan I'Park on 17 October 2009.

-He scored 3 goals in 11 appearances in the 2009 K-League Regular Season and 1 goals in 2 appearances in the 2009 K-League Cup.
+Anderson scored goal in three consecutive matches in a 2–2 home draw against Busan I'Park on 17 October 2009.
+He scored three goals in 11 appearances in the 2009 K-League Regular Season and one goal in two appearances in the 2009 K-League Cup.